-The integration of images is an essential component when creating websites.
-Although the HTML serves as the structure of your page, images ensure that the content is visually appealing and attractive.
-In this guide, I will show you how to efficiently integrate images into your HTML projects so that your websites come to life.
+Embedding images is an essential part of creating websites.
+Although HTML serves as the structure of your site, images make the content visually appealing and engaging.
+In this tutorial, I’ll show you how to efficiently integrate images into your HTML projects so that your websites come to life.

-• Study the proper use of the -tag.
+• Study the proper use of the <img> tag.

 • Consider image sizes for better loading speed.

-• Adhere to legal frameworks for image use.
+• Adhere to the legal requirements for image usage.

 Step-by-Step Guide to Image Integration

 To insert an image into your project, you need the corresponding image file.
 In this example, we use a file named rührei.jpg.
-This file should be saved in the same directory as your HTML file.
-However, if the image is not available or stored in a different location, you will need to adjust the path accordingly.
+This file should be stored in the same directory as your HTML file.
+However, if the image is not available or stored elsewhere, you need to adjust the path accordingly.

 Inserting images in HTML – it's that simple

-The basic HTML tag you need to embed images is the -tag.
-The tag is declared as follows: image description.
-The attribute value src refers to the URL or path of your image file.
-The alt attribute describes the image, which is important not only for SEO but also benefits users who rely on screen readers.
+The basic HTML tag you need to embed images is the <img> tag.
+The tag is declared like this: <img src="file-path" alt="image-description">.
+The src attribute value points to the URL or path of your image file.
+The alt attribute describes the image, which is not only important for SEO but also beneficial to users who rely on screen readers.

 Inserting images in HTML – it's that easy

-The image you want to insert is likely larger than the target size on the website.
+The image you want to insert is probably larger than the target size on the website.
 To adjust the size of the image, you can use the width and height attributes.
-For example, if you want your image to have a width of 400 pixels and a height of 300 pixels, you could write the tag as follows:

-When adjusting the image size, make sure that the file size is also reduced so that the loading time of the website is not unnecessarily extended.
+When resizing the image, make sure that the file size is also reduced so that the website’s loading time is not unnecessarily prolonged.

 Inserting images in HTML - it's that easy

-After you have embedded your image and adjusted the attributes, you should refresh the website to see if the image is displayed correctly.
-Often you may see the image, but its display may not be optimal.
+After embedding your image and adjusting the attributes, you should refresh the website to see if the image is displayed correctly.
+Often you can see the image, but its appearance might not be optimal.
 Therefore, check the dimensions of the image and adjust them further if necessary.

 Inserting images in HTML – it's that easy

-Use your browser's developer tools to inspect the element closely.
-Right-click on the image in your website and select "Inspect Element."
-This way, you can ensure that the width and height are displayed correctly, and the properties of your -tag are taken on by the set attributes.
+Use your browser’s developer tools to inspect the element more closely.
+Right-click on the image on your website and select “Inspect Element.”
+This way you can ensure that the width and height are correctly displayed and that the properties of your tag have been applied by the set attributes.

 Inserting images in HTML - it's that simple